nirajkale/pynetwork/README.md

         Examples of such streaming could be:
         a.
 Streaming multiple sensor data
         b.
-Streaming key-presses to a key-logger over the network
+Streaming key-presses to a key-logger over the network The data which is streamed from a generator is of byte array type data, along with this byte array data, function also needs to         return an "id" (or idetity).
+This id can be perticualy useful when your using a swarm of connections to stream the data, because         if the same function is being used my multiple handlers then there is no gaurantee of the same order in which the data was               returned by the function would be preserved on the received end.
+In this case, you can use this id to re-arrange your data if           needed.

   2. Receive data batch from a handler subroutine

         If you need the data on transactional basis without the need of steams, you can opt for batch subroutines.
-These are simple             python function (which doesn't need to be written as a generator) that return byte data (with unique id for that batch), then           handler would steam this data across to client with that same id.
-This id can be perticualy useful when your using a swarm of           connection, because if the same function is used my multiple handlers then there is no gaurantee order in which the data was             returned by the function would be preserved on the received end.
-In this case, you can use this id to re-arrange your data.
+These are simple             python function (which doesn't need to be written as a generator) that return byte data (with unique id for that batch), then           handler would steam this data across to client.

   3. Send batch of data to handler subroutine